kuzhylol/IP-Sniffer/README.md

 ==================

 Sniffer is the service that collects information about network traffic.
-The service collects all incoming IPs and counts them in daemon mode(on the background of OS).
+This IP sniffer service collects all incoming IPs and counts their packages in daemon mode(on the background of OS).

-The IPs retrieve via libpcap API.
+The IPs are scanned using **libpcap** library.
+By dint of this library each, all incoming IPs trigger the daemon and raise callback function inside.
+In the following, hashtable operates data insertion routine inside the call.

-Searching the IP is provided with O(1) time complexity.
-It is connected with used gHashTable (Glib) in it.
+Inserting the IP is provided with O(1) time complexity.
-Therefore "key = IP address" and "number of packages -> value".
+The package consists: "key = IP address" and "number of packages = value". (more about hash table: https://en.wikipedia.org/wiki/Hash_table)
-Daemon management provides via cli(command-line interface) and signal for "start transaction".
+These routines are located in **gHashTable** (glib-2.0.h).

+Daemon management (which is based on 'named pipes') is provided via a command-line interface.
+Named pipes work in this implementation by type a client-server architecture.
+The start transaction request is provided via signal (SIGUSR1 from ipsniffer program which locates in '/usr/sbin' ) for making a request to read pipe.
+At this transaction is transmitted IP address (which --ip [address]) or "putall" (if no options) string to the daemon.
+After getting the signal, daemon starts to read the pipe.
+Next the daemon searches the read data and gives away the answer: number of packages if 'address' received correctly or all statistics if vice versa "putall" string is received.
+For curiosity, searching  IP calculated with O(1) time complexity (the same as insertion).
+The Daemon is able to be stopped with using SIGTERM signal.
+Moreover is possible to find in **/bin/dipsniffer@.service** the line with the signal from above for stopping.
-Cli process provides data exchange between the daemon and produces output on stdout.
+The command-line process mentioned before provides data exchange between the daemon and produces output on stdout.

+Also is used the **sytemd** subsystem for comfortable and reliable daemon management.

 I don`t guarantee to receive an absolutely all packages.
-Was tested on Aarch, Manjaro XFCE.
+Was designed and tested on Manjaro XFCE.

 Synopsis
 --------